Palmer Lake, Colorado: Geography

-The town is bordered by the Greenland Open Space Preserve to the north, Pike National Forest to the west, Monument to the south, and Ben Lomond and the I-25 corridor to the east.
+Palmer Lake is bordered by the Greenland Open Space Preserve to the north, Pike National Forest to the west, Monument to the south, and Ben Lomand and the I-25 corridor to the east.
 Palmer Lake sits at the north edge of El Paso County and offers sweeping views of the Rocky Mountain foothills.

 According to the United States Census Bureau, the town has a total area of 3.1 sqmi.
 3.1 sqmi of this is land and 0.04 sqmi of it (0.65%) is water.

 The town marks the top of the Palmer Divide, a ridge running from Palmer Lake eastward which separates the Arkansas River drainage to the south from the Platte River drainage to the north.
 The highest point of the divide is about 7700 ft above sea level at Vollmer Hill located in the Black Forest.
 At Monument Hill the elevation is about 7352 ft.
 It staggers along the county line between Douglas County and El Paso County.
 This divide separates the Denver metropolitan area from the Pikes Peak area.
 The town's namesake, Palmer Lake, is situated at 7250 ft.